 The purpose of MSCHE accreditation is two-fold.
 First, it ensures that an institution is in compliance with 15 Requirements of Affiliation and meets 7 Standards set by the MSCHE as well as with other Federal regulations.
 Second, it encourages an institution to focus on continuous improvement informed by assessment.
 Although USMA’s vision is to be the preeminent leader develop institution in the world, it periodically steps back and reflects what we do well and where there may be opportunities for improvement.

 USMA began preparations for the 2020 reaccreditation visit with the formation of seven Self-Study working groups in the spring of 2017.
 Each group is focusing on one of the seven MSCHE Standards.
 In the summer of 2018, USMA’s blueprint for the reaccreditation effort, the Self-Study Design, was approved by the MSCHE.
 For internal USMA audiences, a see the Self-Study Design.

-In 2019, the USMA community will have multiple opportunities to provide feedback on draft copies of the 2020 USMA Self-Study as it is developed.
-There will also be multiple town halls in 2019 to provide the community opportunities to ask questions and provide feedback.
+In 2019, the USMA community had multiple opportunities to provide feedback on draft copies of the 2020 USMA Self-Study as it was developed.
+There were also multiple town halls in 2019 to provide the community opportunities to ask questions and provide feedback.